reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ## Why Use LocalStack?
 The method of temporarily using dummy (or mock, fake, proxy) objects in place of actual ones is a popular way of running tests for applications with external dependencies.
 Most appropriately, these dummies are called [test doubles](http://xunitpatterns.com/Test%20Double.html).

-**With LocalStack, we'll implement test doubles of our AWS services with LocalStack.** LocalStack supports:
+**With LocalStack, we will implement test doubles of our AWS services with LocalStack.** LocalStack supports:

 1. running our applications without connecting to AWS.
 2. avoiding the complexity of AWS configuration and focus on development.